 COVID-19 has seen traditional face-to-face learning and workplace cultures rapidly transform into an online environment and this has been no different for nursing students.
-We caught up with Josh Thomson MACN (Undergraduate) — a Stage One ACN Emerging Nurse Leader — to discuss how COVID-19 has impacted his enrolled nursing studies.
+We caught up with Josh Thomson MACN(Student) — a Stage One ACN Emerging Nurse Leader — to discuss how COVID-19 has impacted his enrolled nursing studies.

 How has COVID-19 altered what a ‘typical day’ looks like for you?

 A ‘traditional’ day used to go from 8 am to around 2.30 pm.
 It is difficult to engage that long in front of a screen without tuning out.
 My university uses a platform called Blackboard Collaborate Ultra which is similar to Zoom but has more interactive education features such as a whiteboard.
 Class now goes for around 90 minutes and the rest of the day is self-directed.
 We are working on how to condense the material, but the challenge is getting to the same end goal we would have had pre-COVID-19.

 What challenges have been involved with this new learning environment?

 Nursing is not a course you can do without face-to-face contact.
 We don’t sit there and go over PowerPoint slides, that is the expectation of what you do at home.
 In the classroom, we sit down and have a conversation about the topic and trash.
 Obviously, that is quite difficult to do in an online environment which creates a hard dynamic.